MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/keyboard-interactions.md

 #### Popup UI <a name="popup-ui">

-As mentioned, you should try to ensure directional navigation corresponds to the visual order of the controls in your app’s UI.
+As mentioned, you should try to ensure directional navigation corresponds to the visual order of the controls in your application's UI.

 Some controls, such as `ContextMenu`, `AppBarOverflowMenu`, and `AutoSuggest`, include a menu popup that is displayed in a location and direction relative to the primary control (based on available screen space).
 For example, when there is insufficient space for the menu to open downwards (the default direction), it opens upwards.
 There is no guarantee that the menu opens in the same direction every time.